 This means that you can attend the same assessment centre you would’ve travelled to previously, from the comfort of your own home.

-Elements of the ARC have been replicated into a digital programme so that candidates at either a face-to-face ARC or virtual ARC will be assessed in the same way and to the same standards.
+Elements of the ARC have been replicated into a digital programme so that candidates at either a face-to-face ARC or online will be assessed in the same way and to the same standards.

-If you’re completing your ARC virtually, you’ll do your English and numerical test, two role plays and an interview as you normally would in our face-to-face centres.
+If you’re completing your assessments online, you’ll do your English and numerical test, two role plays and an interview with our assessors as you normally would in our face-to-face centres.
 However, you’ll complete your fitness test and medical test separately at one of our allocated centres whilst going through your pre-employment checks, also known as vetting.

 You can find out more information about the Assessment and Recruitment centre here.

-Do I need special technology to access the virtual ARC?
+Do I need special technology to access the online assessment day?

-We’ve designed the virtual ARC so everyone can access it using a laptop.
-You’ll be provided with clear instructions on how to access and navigate the virtual ARC in your invitation email.
+We’ve designed the online assessment day so everyone can access it using a laptop.
+You’ll be provided with clear instructions on how to access and navigate the assessment platform in your invitation email.

 We recommend you have a strong internet connection, a quiet room where you can focus and all the documents that are listed in your invitation email.